 The CMCS Advisory Committee offers guidance to the Directors on strategic planning and Center initiatives, and assists in the vetting process for CMCS grants.
-The members of the current Advisory Committee are: Jocelyn Alcántara-García, Kenneth Cohen, Lu Ann De Cunzo, and Curtis Small.
+The members of the current Advisory Committee are: Jocelyn Alcántara-García, Kenneth Cohen, Meghann Matwichuk, and Lance Winn.